 A Solution for Cross-Chain Trading

-With atomic swaps, you can trade different altcoins directly to other traders and investors.
+, you can trade different altcoins directly to other traders and investors.
 Atomic swaps are completely decentralized, allowing traders to exchange cryptocurrencies without the need for centralized exchanges – third-party intermediaries – that are prone to mismanagement, hacking, and attacks.

 Atomic swaps connect users directly without an intermediary and allow for a virtually infinite number of trading markets to be created on the fly.
 Any crypto-asset becomes interchangeable with any other offering on the market at that time.
 Everything can be performed on one smooth motion, which is what users actively seek in this era.